Skip to Content

 Philodendron birkin thrives when placed with other houseplants due to the increased air humidity

-Since Philodendron birkin doesn’t like to be root bound, it’s imperative for you to repot it annually or whenever you notice slow growth or yellowing of the leaves.
+Since Philodendron birkin doesn’t like to be root bound, repot it annually or whenever you notice slow growth or yellowing of the leaves.

-Naturally, your Philodendron birkin will grow bigger if it’s properly cared for.
+Naturally, your Philodendron birkin will grow bigger if properly cared for.

-While some people may be eager to see their plant grow into a large beauty, you may have concerns about your plant becoming too large or simply just love the way it looks on your dresser, its growth is inevitable.
+While some people may be eager to see their plant grow into a large beauty, you may be concerned about your plant becoming too large or simply love how it looks on your dresser; its growth is inevitable.

 Factors that Inhibit the Growth of Philodendron birkin